Garden & Pool

 Why Test Your Soils pH Level

 Before planting your garden, it’s important to test your soil’s pH to ensure your plants have the best chance of thriving.
+While certain plants might tolerate higher or lower pH values, understanding your starting point can help you evaluate what is going on if individual plant species are struggling.

 Soil pH affects the availability of nutrients in the soil, which in turn affects the growth and health of your plants.